11 outreach email sample templates that actually get responses

 Good outreach feels personal because it is personal.
 Bad outreach feels like spam because someone copied a template without thinking.

 The difference comes down to research and genuine connection.
-When you mention a prospect's recent LinkedIn post about supply chain challenges, that's personal.
-When you say "I love your company," that's generic.
+When you mention a prospect's recent LinkedIn post about supply chain challenges or reference a specific company initiative they're pursuing, that's personalization that demonstrates research.
+When you say "I love your company," that's generic flattery nobody believes.

 Skip the fake compliments.
 Nobody believes you "love their website" when you're clearly mass-emailing 200 people.
 Focus on specific business challenges or opportunities that show you understand their situation.